A Visit or Village Stay at the Iby’Iwacu Cultural Village

 When you Visit Iby’Iwacu Cultural Village – Experience Rwandan Culture

-The Traditional Ways become alive for those that either visit or spend the night in a Rwandan Hut which is made of mud and covered with thatched grass made in the tradition and manner of the King’s Hut.
+The Traditional Ways become alive for those that either visit or spend the night in a Rwandan Hut which is made of mud and covered with thatched grass made in the tradition and way of the King’s Hut.

 Water is prepared for you over an open fire and each house for visitors has a traditional long drop toilet with bathing space and towels as are beds and other amenities.